 A New Energy Economy in the Hunter

-Australia’s deepwater global gateway is creating the Port of the Future in Newcastle – regenerating a 220-hectare parcel of industrial wasteland into a dedicated Clean Energy Precinct that will position Newcastle and the Hunter Region as a leading production, storage and export hub for future clean energy products and technologies including hydrogen and green ammonia.
+Australia’s deepwater global gateway is creating the Port of the Future in Newcastle – regenerating a 220-hectare parcel of industrial wasteland into a dedicated Clean Energy Precinct.
+This Precinct will position Newcastle and the Hunter Region as a leading production, storage, and export hub for future clean energy products and technologies including hydrogen and green ammonia.

 CLEAN ENERGY PRECINCT ECOSYSTEM